HSP3U Intro to Anthropology, Psychology & Sociology – Grade 11 (University)

 - In unit two, students will learn about the social structures in their lives as well as more specific concepts related to the ‘psychology’ portion of the course.
 Students will also begin to think about the ISU and topics they wish to survey their peers about in their independent study.

 UNIT THREESocial Organizations

 - In this unit, students will learn about social organizations affecting them.
 Students will focus more on anthropology and sociology and make connections between the course and various social organizations around us.
 Students will conclude the ISU research report.

 - This project is one of the final evaluations of HSP3U online.
 This project will challenge students to use all the concepts learned in this course.
 It is worth 15% of the final grade.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of HSP3U online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam: